Exploring-Android/SettingsDialog/README.md

 # SettingsDialog
-A SettingDialog demo for Android.
+A SettingsDialog demo for Android.

 You can use it in decompiling project.